marcuspainter/VecLab/Sources/VecLab/VecLab.docc/GettingStarted.md

 let c: Double =  123
 ```

-A real number is refered by the typealias of `Real`.
+A real number is referred by the typealias of `Real`.

 ```swift
 let c: Real =  123.0